 - Build a sense of purpose throught a shared goal and a simple way towards it.
 (Sounds familiar?
 See Start with Why, and Measure what matters.)

 The two main ideas from Team of Teams are that your organization should have a shared consciousness and that it should empower individual contributors to execute, so long as they keep leadership informed.
-This is something that we implement at Unito using AoRs and asynchronous over communication.
+This is something that we implemented at Unito using AoRs and asynchronous over communication.

 - Your team has a shared consciousness.
 Everyone is empowered to execute.